dianacoffman/01_Inovatech-e-commerce/README.md

 ## Overview 📖

-This project focused on delving into data-driven insights from Inovatech, a global e-commerce platform for consumer electronics.
-The goal is to uncover  trends in sales, products performance, customer behavior, refund patterns, and marketing effectiveness to provide insights on Inovatech's performance across many different areas of the business, capturing metrics from the sales channels, loyalty program, account creation methods, and regions.
-I provide recommendations based on these insights on where Inovatech should focus efforts to improve marketing strategy, sales processes, and operations efficiency.
+This project focused on uncovering data-driven insights from Inovatech, a global e-commerce platform for consumer electronics.
+The goal was to identify trends in sales, product performance, customer behavior, refund patterns, and marketing effectiveness, providing a comprehensive view of Inovatech's performance across various areas of the business.
+Metrics were analyzed from sales channels, the loyalty program, account creation methods, and regions.
+Based on these insights, I provided recommendations on where Inovatech should focus its efforts to improve marketing strategy, sales processes, and operational efficiency.

 I used a combination of SQL, Excel, and Power BI, and statistical analysis to clean, analyze, and summarize these insights to deliver to the marketing, product and operations teams.

 ## Table of Contents 📚

-- Introduction & Storymap
+- Introduction
 - Dataset Structure, Data Cleaning & Initial Checks
 - Business Questions & Exploratory Data Analysis
 - Dashboards